Updated: July 1st, 2015 (EST)

 You basically need to adjust the camera bracket (top and bottom part) and then the horizontal bar behind the camera (where ROLL is attached to), be VERY careful because you have the camera mounted, it can ‘slide’ and throw you off balance.
 Here’s a video how the camera should stay when it is balanced:

 It took me about 45 minutes to get it balanced.
 When you got it all balanced out, tightens the screws!
 I kept forgetting to do so and every time I store it away on a Pelican 0340 cube case (btw, fits 100% snugged but since then I’ve moved to a Pelican 1600 with the original packing foam that came with my gimbal), it gets unbalanced and I have to ‘turn the screws again’… Learned!
-3/28/2014: Today I just discovered these three videos from Youtube user TonyTypes.
-They are really good to understand how to balance a Gimbal. it’s in three parts, see below.
+The 32bit version of Came-7000 comes with a joystick and the you MUST install the joystick with the controller.

 OK!
 You are ½ way there!
 The next step is software tuning.
 Before you do that, you need to make sure your computer (PC preferred but the new 32bit version can also work on Mac system.) can communicate with the Alexmos controller board, so you first need to download the driver for your computer, then the Alexmos controller board’s firmware and the GUI software to run it.
 (Make sure to turn the power on as well on the gimbal when doing tuning)

-ALSO, please KEEP the camera on the gimbal while doing software tuning, without the camera it will move/jerk like crazy.
+ALSO, please KEEP the camera without the lens cap on the gimbal while doing software tuning, without the camera it will move/jerk like crazy.
 A few users had expressed problem installing the driver and such, here’s a good video that would help:

 Here’s a good PID explanation to get you started, thank Timo: